Cattle: On animal welfare

 Confining calves for veal production in individual crates has attracted welfare concerns.

 Cattle husbandry practices including branding, castration, dehorning, ear tagging, nose ringing, restraint, tail docking, the use of veal crates, and cattle prods have raised welfare concerns.

 Stocking density is the number of animals within a specified area.
 High stocking density can affect cattle health, welfare, productivity, and feeding behaviour.
 Densely-stocked cattle feed more rapidly and lie down sooner, increasing the risk of teat infection, mastitis, and embryo loss.
 The stress and negative health impacts induced by high stocking density such as in concentrated animal feeding operations or feedlots, auctions, and transport may be detrimental to cattle welfare.

 To produce milk, most calves are separated from their mothers soon after birth and fed milk replacement to retain the cows' milk for human consumption.
 Dairy cattle are frequently artificially inseminated.
 Animal welfare advocates are critical of this practice, stating that this breaks the natural bond between the mother and her calf.
 The welfare of veal calves is also a concern.

 Two sports involving cattle are thought to be cruel by animal welfare groups: rodeos and bullfighting.
 Such groups oppose rodeo activities including bull riding, calf roping and steer roping, stating that rodeos are unnecessary and cause stress, injury, and death to the animals.
 In Spain, the Running of the bulls faces opposition due to the stress and injuries incurred by the bulls during the event.

 In culture

 From early in civilisation, cattle have been used in barter.
 Cattle play a part in several religions.
 Veneration of the cow is a symbol of Hindu community identity.
-Slaughter of cows is forbidden by law in several states of the Indian Union.
+Slaughter of cows is forbidden by law in several states of the Indian Union, and in Nepal.

 The ox is one of the 12-year cycle of animals which appear in the Chinese zodiac.
 The astrological sign Taurus is represented as a bull in the Western zodiac.